 The Archive provides free access to all of Eliot's writings: the standard "Cabinet Edition" of the novels and short stories, her complete poetry, her translations, and all her non-fiction essays.
 These documents are searchable and downloadable.

-Visitors also will find hundreds of documents pertaining to George Eliot, including reviews of her works, early biographical studies by those who knew her, newspaper gossip by curious contemporaries, and all known portraits created during Eliot's lifetime.
+In the Commentary by Contemporaries section, we've collected hundreds of documents pertaining to George Eliot, including reviews of her works, early biographical studies by those who knew her, newspaper gossip by curious contemporaries, and all known portraits created during Eliot's lifetime.

 Our "About George Eliot" section includes data visualizations rather than a typical biographical sketch.
 Visitors will find a 60,000-word interactive chronology and interactive maps to show the sites and routes of Eliot's travels to Italy; in our next phase, we intend to map Eliot's English, Spanish, and German travels as well.
 Also in the pipeline is a visual relationship web or "personography" that will display Eliot's ties to family, friends, and business associates, including brief summaries of approximately 150 relationships, portraits of these subjects, and an index of pertinent letters in the 9 volumes of the George Eliot Letters.